hikerpig/marka-js/README.md

 See the [demo on vercel](https://marka-js.vercel.app/).

-It has some pre-defined recognized sites as below.
+It has some pre-defined recognized sites:

 - [github.com](https://github.com/)
 - [wikipedia.org](https://en.wikipedia.org/)